Madalena dos Santos Reinbolt: Works

 Reinbolt started expressing herself creatively as a child by painting old newspapers and making collages out of leaves and feathers.
 Soon after, she started to draw, paint, and embroider freehand.

 As a maid in Salvador, she embroidered dish cloths with designs drawn by her employer.
 In São Paulo, her employer would refer to Reinbolt as an artist and would incentivize her to pursue a career in the arts.

 Reinbolt's first known paintings are from the early 1950s.
 According to Elizabeth Bishop, Reinbolt started painting on rocks and garbage pails while Bishop and Soares were out of town, and was incentivized by Lota de Macedo Soares to continue her artistic endeavors.
 According to Reinbolt, Soares gave her brushes, oil paints, and paper after finding an album of drawings she made after moving away from Rio de Janeiro that depicted the city's landscapes and landmarks like Sugarloaf Mountain and Christ the Redeemer.

 From 1950 up to 1963, Reinbolt worked with oil on paper.
 After that, she started working exclusively on canvas.
 Her paintings were made in an expressionistic or gestural style, with quick and long brushstrokes.

-Around 1969, Madalena Santos Reinbolt stopped painting and started making tapestries with yarn on burlap.
-Reinbolt referred to these large-scale, multicolored tapestries as "paintings with wool", since they continued to reflect her gestural style, with thread instead of paint.
+In the late 1960s, Madalena Santos Reinbolt transitioned from painting into embroidery, using yarn on burlap.
+Reinbolt referred to these large-scale, multicolored tapestries as "wool paintings," since they continued to reflect her gestural style, with thread instead of paint.
 She kept multiple colored threads at hand, working with up to 154 needles at a time.
 Her tapestries depicted agropastoral themes similar to the ones she experienced growing up in rural Bahia, with animals, trees, and boiaderos.